|Course coordinator(s)||dr. ML Schneider|

 Interventions in land and water are often treated as technical challenges or routines that change the use, management and governance of these resources in ways desired and designed by policy-makers and planners.
 Such assumptions, however, are untenable in the light of experiences with such interventions worldwide.
 This course teaches students to understand, reflect on and apply relevant theoretical and conceptual approaches from the social sciences to analyse interventions in land and water in a variety of geographical, hydro-social and other contexts.
 The point of departure of the course is the fundamentally contested and political character of such interventions, involving claims, negotiations and contestations around process and outcome of decision-making on land and water.

 After successful completion of this course students are expected to be able to:

-- explain, interpret and compare these concepts and theories, and apply these skills to scientific and policy-related texts;
+- explain, interpret, relate and compare these theories and concepts, and apply them in scientific analysis and writing;

-- critically appraise and assess policies, interventions and practices of managing and governing resources from a socio-legal perspective;
+- critically appraise and assess policies and practices of managing and governing land and water from a social-scientific perspective;

 |Verplicht voor:||BIL||International Land and Water Management||BSc||5AF|